 Collies are known for being intense dogs and will often be found staring at passers-by or cars but what does it really mean when your collie stares at you?

 Collies are high-energy working dogs who rely on their keen eyesight to follow movement and are hardwired to be drawn to movement.
-They’re sensitive and intelligent so stare for a number of reasons including seeking reassurance from someone they trust.

 In this article, we are going to explore the wide range of reasons that a collie might stare at you.
 We will look at the subtleties to help differentiate between different stares and what each one means.

 If your collie is staring at you, it could indicate they need something.
 Dogs can’t speak, their main mode of communication is body language which is exactly how they express their needs and how they ask their owners for something.

 Some dogs are more vocal than others.
 As working dogs who rely mostly on their vision to do their job, it’s an important and often favored means of communication for them.